 Job Requirements: Creativity and skill in your artistic niche as well as marketing, business, and computer skills.

-How To Get Started: Check out e-commerce sites like Etsy and Society6 to see how others are marketing themselves and their products.
+How to Get Started: Check out e-commerce sites like Etsy and Society6 to see how others are marketing themselves and their products.
 You can use social media to get the word out, and you may want to develop your own e-commerce site to sell your goods.
 Be sure to check into whether a business license is required in your area.

 9. Medical Transcriptionist

 Potential for Remote Work: Because you’ll be working from recordings, you typically can do this work remotely and when it’s convenient for your schedule (deadlines may apply).
+This position may also be a low-stress option for introverts.

-National Average Pay: $14 median hourly wage; $30,100 median annual wage
+National Average Pay: $17.82 median hourly wage; $37,060 median annual wage

-Job Growth Outlook: -7% (declining)
+Job Growth Outlook: -5% (declining)

 Job Description: Transcribe audio content into written content.